BrianV1981/arma3mercenaries_kill/README.md

 <details>
   <summary>Overview</summary>

   The `arma3mercenaries Enhanced Kill Script` provides comprehensive features for managing kill notifications (killfeed), rewards, penalties, and death markers in Arma 3 missions.
 The script supports a wide range of customizable options via CBA (Community Base Addons), enabling players and mission creators to tailor the experience to their needs.

+  **Dependencies:**
+  - **CBA (Community Base Addons)**: Required for the enhanced version.
+  - **ACE (Advanced Combat Environment)**: Optional, for the unconscious marker functionality.

 </details>